These Snickerdoodles without Cream of Tartar are soft and chewy with sweet cinnamon flavor. Total crowd-pleasers!

 - Great for make-ahead: These cookies can easily be made in advance, and stay soft and chewy for several days after baking.

-- Easy ingredients: No cream of tartar?
-No problem!
+- Easy ingredients: Think cream of tartar is a key ingredient?
+Not at all.
 Read on for the easy trick to replace the leavening and slightly tangy flavor that comes from the cream of tartar in a traditional snickerdoodle recipe.

 🥗 Ingredients